 Show respect to people you meet.
 The most unexpected relationships can help you achieve your goals.
 E.g. an admin partner could get you a meeting with an executive that’s been hard to pin down.

 Be very clear on where you want to grow in your career, and make it known.
-Take active steps to pursue on a regular basis.
+Take active steps to pursue that area on a regular basis.
 Not doing so could mean you get stuck in a phase for longer than planned.

 Get a couple of trusted advisors to: